sweetsora233/sweetsora233/README.md

 ### 「Welcome, my friends!」

-I'm a student right now, and learning how to using **Github** to develop my coding skills.
+I'm a student of BUPT right now, and learning how to using **Github** to develop my coding skills.